icook/unification-proposal/README.md

 The case for a unified cryptocurrency toolkit
 =============================================

 I've been working with Bitcoin and cryptocurrency in general for about 9 months now, and in that time I've really felt the want for a quality toolkit that is flexible and well documented.
-Certainly this repository, python-bitcoinlib, is probably the closest I've found.
+Certainly python-bitcoinlib is about the closest I've found.
 However, the numerous other projects with part way overlapping goals in this space make for a fragmented ecosystem and I believe hinder cryptocurrency adoption by making it less approachable for developers.
 For example, in the Python realm I know of several projects that achieve very similar goals:

 * stratum-mining, probably the most used stratum software uses it's own custom serialization libs.
 * p2pool uses yet another set custom made tools